-As we start to approach the exam session again, many students (and teachers) will be entering their favourite purveyor of stationary goods to arm themselves with all the tools that one could need to prepare for an exam: cue cards, revision books and, of course, highlighters
+As we approach exam seasons, many students (and teachers) enter their favourite purveyor of stationery goods to arm themselves with all the tools that one could need to prepare for an exam: cue cards, revision books and, of course, highlighters.

 As we start to approach the exam session again, many students (and teachers) will be entering their favourite purveyor of stationary goods to arm themselves with all the tools that one could need to prepare for an exam: cue cards, revision books and, of course, highlighters.
 I have seen many students think that revisiting their notes armed with a handful of multicoloured highlighters is an effective way to get ready for the big day — well at least there is something visible to show for their efforts.

 In this post, I will suggest a new evidenced-based revision strategy called ‘Spaced Learning’.
 I provide some resources that I use in class at the bottom of the post to get you started too.

 A recent study (Dunlosky, 2013) considered the relative benefits of a variety of revision and learning strategies and reflected on the impact they have on both learning and retention.
 Some of the findings should not come as a surprise to you (highlighting and rereading are not effective) but there is probably more to be gained by focusing on the top-performing techniques that both teachers and students should be using.

 Elements that seem to be key to improving retention are techniques that encourage the learner to think about what they are reviewing and distributing their efforts over time.
 The full article is quite a read at over 50 pages but it is possible to drop into it and review each of the ten techniques individually or just read the discussion of the article.

 The Spaced Revision Technique